PSLmodels/Tax-Calculator/taxcalc/validation/taxsim27/README.md

 1. Use `taxsim_input.py` to create the `.in` files necessary to input into TAXSIM-27.
 2. Head to the [TAXSIM-27 website](http://users.nber.org/~taxsim/taxsim27/) and under _Upload a file_, place each of the `.in` files in and save the outputs as `LYY.in.out-taxsim`.
 When you run the TAXSIM-27 simulation, make sure to switch _Show detailed intermediate calculations_ to _on_.
 3. Open each of these `.in.out-taxsim` files and remove the first few lines containing the variable names.
-4. Compress these files into `output-taxsim.zip` format (make sure to compress the files themselves and **do not** place the files in a folder and compress the folder).
+4. Compress these files into a `.zip` file called `output-taxsim.zip`.
 	- Make sure the `.in.out-taxsim` files have no (possibly hidden) extra extension attached to them, e.x. `.txt`.
 	- Select all of the `.in.out-taxsim` files and compress those into `output-taxsim.zip`. **Do not** place these files into a new folder and compress that folder.
 5. Navigate to `taxcalc/validation` and run `tests.sh`.